Whistleblowing Claim Solicitors

 - you believe someone is covering up wrongdoing

 How to report a whistleblowing offence

 If you have a whistleblowing policy, it will state what you can do and what you can expect should you report a concern to your employer.
 If your employer does not have a policy, you can still report your concern.

-If you are worried about the repercussions and do not want to report your concern directly to your employer, you should seek legal advice.
+If you are worried about the repercussions and do not want to report your concern directly to your employer, you should seek legal advice from specialist whistleblowing solicitors like 365 Employment Law.
 We can act on your behalf and, provided we have all the information, you can request anonymity.

 365 Employment Law advises employees that are brave enough to speak out.
 We can act on your behalf or advise you on your legal position and the best course of action.